buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 **Breaking Down**: Dungeon doors can be locked, trapped, reinforced, barred, magically sealed, or sometimes simply blocked.

-Everyone, except the weakest characters, will be able to knock down a door with a heavy tool like a battering ram, numerous spells and magical items can offer characters an easy way to overcome a closed door.
+Everyone, except the weakest characters, will be able to knock down a door with a heavy tool like a battering ram; numerous spells and magical items can offer characters an easy way to overcome a closed door.

 **DC 13 or lower**: A door that anyone can break down.